fxpl/notebooks/README.md

 If you want to repeat the results of "Jupyter Notebooks on Github:
 Characteristics and Code Clones" by Källén, Sigvardsson and Wrigstad" you need to do the following:
-1. Download all notebooks and the notebook-repository mapping file from https://export.uppmax.uu.se/snic2020-6-136/notebooks.zip.
+1. Download all notebooks and the notebook-repository mapping file from https://export.uppmax.uu.se/snic2020-6-136/notebooks.zip and unzip the file.
 2. Change the paths in `paths.sh` according to the inline comments.
 3. Execute `run_notebookAnalyzer_ccc.sh`.
 4. Execute `run_pythonDumper.sh`.